-Join our efforts to make noise for Sex Ed For All Month by using and following the hashtag #SexEdForAll.
-(Tip: Get the Tool Kit with all the good stuff for sharing—graphics, social media posts, and more!)
+While this May has now passed, you can continue to make noise in support of Sex Ed For All Month by using and following the hashtag #SexEdForAll.
+(Tip: You can still get the Tool Kit with all the good stuff for sharing—graphics, social media posts, talking points, and more!)

 You can view a recording of the Youth Town Hall here.

 - May 18, 2021: Federal Congressional Briefing on the recently introduced Real Education and Access to Healthy Youth Act (REAHYA).